 Washington State University was established in 1890 as the state’s original land grant college.
 Today, WSU offers over 79 graduate degree programs, including distance education options like its online master of arts in education - sport management.
 Through a curriculum that blends theory, research, and practical experience, students develop the business and instructional skills needed to join the ever-growing sports industry.
 Graduates go on to work in positions as community program directors, franchise marketing specialists, and corporate managers.

-Degree candidates choose from either a thesis or non-thesis curriculum, both of which feature 34 credits.
+Online sports management masters degree candidates choose from either a thesis or non-thesis curriculum, both of which feature 34 credits.
 Coursework covers sport media and communication, administrative concepts, values and ethics for educational leaders, and at least nine elective credits.
 All students also complete core research requirements that teach them the fundamentals of conducting qualitative inquiry and analyzing statistics.
 Non-thesis students finish their studies with a comprehensive examination, while their counterparts carry out original research that tackles a challenge in the field.
 Thesis students also defend their ideas in a culminating event open to the public.
 WSU delivers asynchronous online courses through Blackboard.

 Washington State University is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).